ElsieWakarima/LMS/README.md

 ## Licensing

-This website is built by Elsie Wakarima
+This website is built by Elsie Wakarima.All rights reserved.